paulomuraroferreira/health_app_google_ia_dev_competition/functions/README.md

     "symptoms": "fever,cough,shortness of breath",
     }

-A request can be seen on functions/request_test.py.
+A request can be seen in functions/request_test.py.